Livestock Gross Margin (LGM) is a federally-reinsured livestock product that provides protection against the loss of gross margin.

 Coverage

-The sales period begins each Thursday after the price guarantee is posted to the RMA site and ends the following day (Friday) at 9:00 AM Central.
+The sales period begins each Thursday after the price guarantee is posted to the RMA site and ends the following day (Friday) at 8:25 AM CST for Cattle and Swine and 9:00 AM CST for Dairy Cattle.

 Deductible: